-Now as a widow, I can attest to the importance of my long-held feminist attitudes.
+Now as a widow, I can attest to the importance of my long-held feminist beliefs.
 I know it might sound strange to focus on feminism in the experience of losing your husband, but if I didn’t know who I was as a woman, if I only knew myself as a wife and a mother, I would be in much worse shape right now.
-I would be lost.
-I have interests and passions and purpose in my life (in addition to being the best mother and wife I could be) that I never wanted to give up, like writing and traveling, and those are the things in my life that haven’t changed.
-I had the them before, during, and after marriage.
-I’m still me, but arguably a better version of me.
+I would be completely lost.
+Independence is a woman’s greatest power.

 Montmartre, Paris 2014, with #1 and #2

 Freiburg, Germany.
 June 2016.

 Last family trip.
 Playa del Carmen, February 2016

 Legoland, April 2016.
 A few weeks before Kenneth died.

 I write about grief a lot.
 It’s my reality.
 It doesn’t go away, it just becomes easier to manage.
 Sort of.
 Usually.